jinote/Streaming-yfinance-data-analysis/README.md

 **Course**: CIS9760<br>
 **Date**: 5/24/2022<br>

 For this project, I used a Lambda function to generate near real time finance data records for interactive querying.
-I generated a real time data pipeline for finance data records for interactive querying.

 ### Infrastructure
 The project consists of four major infrastructure elements that work in tandem: